⏳12 minute read

 Magistrate Court Fines

-Hire Purchase & Log Book Loans
+Hire Purchase and Log Book Loans

 Hire purchase or log book loans for vehicles essential for travel must be kept up to date.
 You can often negotiate terms or hand the vehicle back, seek free debt advice first.